-1. Name and contact details of the person responsible for processing data and the data protection officer
+1. Name and contact details of the person responsible for processing data and the company data protection officer

 2. Collection and storage of personal data, and the nature and purpose of its use